Jena Six: Other reactions

-Many online petitions have circulated calling for various actions in response to the Jena Six case.
+Many online petitions circulated calling for various actions in response to the Jena Six case.
 Online advocacy group Color of Change, which had previously advocated for victims of Hurricane Katrina, called for District Attorney Walters to drop all charges and for Governor Kathleen Blanco to investigate his conduct.
 Color of Change raised more than $212,000 for the Jena Six legal defense, largely through online donations.
 While the NAACP provided a link to the fund through its website, initially, the donation link on the NAACP Jena Six support page steered potential donors to the generic NAACP donation page, with no way to designate funds for the Jena Six.
 Black bloggers objected, and several days later, the link was altered to reach the defense fund.

 The Southern Poverty Law Center represented Beard, hired local defense counsel to represent Bailey, and helped coordinate the overall defense strategy.

 In the months following the Jena Six rally, controversy arose about accounting and dispersal of the legal defense funds.
 Questions about the money were first sparked by photos posted on Robert Bailey's former MySpace account, which show him with quantities of hundred dollar bills stuffed in his mouth.
 The controversy expanded when radio host Michael Baisden accused Color of Change of being "shady" with their use of the funds.
-Color of Change responded to the accusations by posting links to canceled checks on their web site.
+Color of Change responded to the accusations by posting links to canceled checks on their website.
 In his November 10 report, Chicago Tribune correspondent Howard Witt noted that Color of Change was the only national civil rights group to be fully transparent with their use of the funds.
 But Witt raised broader questions about the funds, which totaled more than half a million dollars.
 He reported that attorneys for Bell claimed that they have yet to receive any money from him, and that the six families had refused to publicly account for the donations.

 On September 22, 2007, the FBI opened an investigation of a white supremacist website that listed the addresses of five of the Jena Six and the telephone numbers of some of their families "in case anyone wants to deliver justice".
 An FBI spokeswoman said the agency believed that the website "essentially called for their lynching".
 Civil rights advocate Al Sharpton has said that some of the families have continually received threatening and harassing phone calls.